 As envisioned in promotional videos, MRHMD wearers engage in embodied interactions involving full-body movements, transcending traditional screen-touching gameplay.
-MOFA exemplifies collocated bodily play with MRHMDs, showcasing interactions ranging from single-player to multiplayer scenarios.
-The game deliberately avoids physical contact for two key reasons: (1) many existing mixed reality systems can't detect physical contact between players, making tangible interactions like melee attacks impractical in game design; (2) to prioritize player safety, we designed the game with remote attacks only, eliminating the risk of direct physical contact between players.
+MOFA exemplifies co-located bodily play with MRHMDs, showcasing interactions ranging from single-player to multiplayer scenarios.
+The game deliberately avoids physical contact for two key reasons: (1) many existing mixed reality systems cannot detect physical contact between players, making tangible interactions like melee attacks impractical in game design; (2) to prioritize player safety, we designed the game with ranged attacks only, eliminating the risk of direct physical contact between players.
 MOFA strategically incorporates a magic shield in front of players to indicate an attacking target, which allows opponents to aim at the shield, providing a clear target without risking physical harm.
-Unlike traditional fighting games where avatars show damage through fainting, blood spatter, or falling, MOFA uses shield breaks to provide feedback when an opponent successfully hits the target.
-This design ensures both safety and clear gameplay feedback.
+Unlike traditional fighting games, where avatars display damage through fainting, blood spatter, or falling, MOFA uses a shattering shield visual effect to provide feedback when an opponent successfully lands a hit.
+This design ensures both safety and clear interaction feedback.